Connect Service Ends June 30, 2023Effective

 Riders can book a trip for up to two (2) total passengers with limited boarding capacity to maintain social distancing protocols.

-If you do not have a smartphone, you can call the Marin Access Information Line at 415-454-0902 to determine Marin Access eligibility or ask program questions.
-When you reach the phone tree, you may select "2" to learn about Connect or other Marin Access program or "4" to schedule a ride on Connect without a smartphone.
+- Call the Marin Access Information Line at 415-454-0902 to determine Marin Access eligibility or ask program questions.
+When you reach the phone tree, you may select "1" to talk to a Travel Navigator & learn about Connect or other Marin Access program or "5" to schedule a ride on Connect without a smartphone.
+Prescheduling is available for call-in riders without a smartphone.

 How much does it cost?